In 2022, Robert Morris University's tuition was $32,390 a year.

 In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Robert Morris University.

-Room and board at Robert Morris University is $12,680 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the Robert Morris University's on-campus cafeterias and dining halls.
+Room and board at Robert Morris University is $12,930 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.

-The cost of transportation in college depends on a few key factors.
+The cost of getting around in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus walkable?
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+Will you need to pay to park on-campus?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use public transportation?
 All of these factors can make a big difference in your transportation budget.
 Keeping in mind, first-year students are allowed to park a car on campus.

-Where are a college is located can also have a big effect on your transportation budget.
+The location of a college or university can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area may be expensive, but cities may offer more trains, busses or affordable flights to actually get to school.
-The Robert Morris University campus is in a suburban setting in Pennsylvania, near Pittsburgh.
+On the flip side, transportation in a city is sometimes expensive, but there may be more trains, busses or affordable flights to actually get to school.
+The Robert Morris University campus is in a suburb in Pennsylvania, not far from Pittsburgh.

 What will the cost of attending Robert Morris University be?
 Here is a breakdown of tuition and expenses.